 Invest in a VPN Service

 Last but not least, the best way to ensure no personal and/or device data is being correlated with you via random websites is to use a VPN service.
 VPN (Virtual Private Network) services can encrypt all data coming from a Mac device, helping to dramatically reduce your overall digital presence.
-VPNs work by obscuring your true IP address, ensuring that websites cannot tell where you are, or link browsing habits to your specific computer.
+VPNs work by obscuring your true IP address, ensuring that websites cannot tell where you are, or link browsing habits to your specific computer, so it’s well worth finding the best vpn for firefox, or whatever browser you use, and getting this installed on your computer.
 While there is no 100% guaranteed method for ensuring total privacy and anonymity online, taking a few simple actions to reduce the chance of data theft and privacy invasion is simple.
 By choosing different search engines and browsers, removing unnecessary apps, blocking cookies and engaging in other comparably simple behaviors, your Mac device(s) and data can be secured above and beyond the standards that most internet users currently enjoy.